-The Winter Olympic Games are held in South Korea this year.
+The Winter Olympic Games are held in South Korea 2018.
 Each game has rules, but some of them are quite weird.
 Here is a look at some of the unique rules of this year's Winter Olympics:

 Given how many jumps and twirls you can watch in a figure skating routine, you might think that anything goes, but that’s not true.
 Doing a backflip during your routine is considered illegal, because you land on two feet instead of one.
 Also, each figure skater absorbs 8 times their own body weight when they land a jump.
 Scientists actually put sensors in Ice Skates to measure this!